 Here's hoping the sun comes out this summer!

 If you need to cool down and are looking for something a little bigger than your garden paddling pool, here's a list of your local outdoor splash pads, paddling pools, lidos and water parks:

 1. BRINTONS PARK, Kidderminster has a splash pad with jets, water cannons and a shallow area for little ones.
-The Splash Pads are open daily 11am-6pm from Friday 14th April to 8th September 2017 The main entrance to the park is via Sutton Road.
+The Splash Pads are open daily 11am-6pm funtil September.
+The main entrance to the park is via Sutton Road.

 2. MARY STEVENS PARK, in Stourbridge has a splash pad; children can run around triggering the water sprinklers by standing on the coloured soft pads..
 The Norton park is one of five healthy hubs located within Dudley borough.
-The splash pad will be refurbished for summer 2017!
+The splash pad is open again from May.

 3. DROITWICH LIDO WR9 8AA is situated at the heart of the idyllic Lido Park.
 Recently named one of the 5th Best Lido in Britain by The Times, the historic Droitwich Spa Lido is a fantastic summers day out that wont break the bank.
 It's a remodelled, heated swimming pool with a 'beach' area at one end and an integrated fountain.
 There is also a dedicated wet-play area besides the main pool.
 Children under 8 years of age must be accompanied in the water by a responsible adult (aged 16 or over) Maximum of two under 8's per adult.